 - You suffered harm entitling you to damages – this requires documentation such as medical bills and expert witnesses.

-The Atlanta premises liability lawyers at Hasner Law have more than 80 years of experience handling these types of injury cases.
+The Atlanta premises liability lawyers at Hasner Law PC have more than 80 years of experience handling these types of injury cases.
 If you’ve been injured, we’ll put our experience to work for you.
 We’ll investigate your accident, gather evidence, interview witnesses, consult with experts, and do anything else that’s necessary to build a strong case on your behalf.

 Compensation Available for Premises Liability Cases

 Now, if you can show that someone was responsible for your injuries, you may be entitled to compensation.